About Richard Schulman

 For the past twenty years, Schulman has been lecturing and teaching.
 He has spoken at the National Building Museum in Washington, D.C., the Los Angeles County Museum, Shenzhen/Hong Kong Biennial, Sci-Arc, and Arts Arena Paris.
-Additionally, Schulman has taught a class entitled Photographing Architecture and its Design: The History of Photographing Architecture at Parsons: The New School for Design.
+Additionally, Schulman has taught a class at the New School entitled Photographing Architecture and its Design: The History of Photographing Architecture.
 He teaches issues of portraiture and documentary photography and how it relates to contemporary work at New York’s School of Visual Arts.
 Schulman has been invited for the past seven years to participate in architect Greg Lynn's Yale Graduate School of Architecture Review.

 Schulman began his work in photography for Rolex Watches at Tennis’s US Open and for the 1980 presidential campaign of Senator Edward Kennedy.
 Following that experience, he had the opportunity to photograph hundreds of leading artists, which have included: Andy Warhol, Jean-Michel Basquiat, Joan Miro, Henry Moore, Jasper Johns, Willem de Kooning, Isamu Noguchi, Keith Haring, Robert Rauschenberg, Claes Oldenburg and Ellsworth Kelly.